 Figure 11.
-Illustration of a storm drain inlet with rock-filled bags filtering stormwater.
+Illustration of a storm drain inlet with rock-filled bags filtering stormwater

-- Install inlet protection as soon as storm drain inlets are installed and before land-disturbance activities begin in areas with existing storm drain systems - Protect all inlets that could receive stormwater from your construction project - Use in conjunction with other erosion prevention and sediment control BMPs-remember, inlet protection is a secondary BMP! - Design your inlet protection to handle the volume of water from the area being drained.
+- Install inlet protection as soon as storm drain inlets are installed and before land disturbance activities begin in areas with existing storm drain systems - Protect all inlets that could receive stormwater from your construction project

+- Use in conjunction with other erosion prevention and sediment control BMPs remember, inlet protection is a secondary BMP! - Design your inlet protection to handle the volume of water from the area being drained.
 Ensure that the design is sized appropriately.

-• Inspect inlets frequently and after each rainfall

-- Remove accumulated sediment from around the device and check and remove any sediment that might have entered the inlet - Replace or repair the inlet protection if it becomes damaged - Sweep streets, sidewalks, and other paved areas regularly trols.
+- Inspect inlets frequently and after each rainfall - Remove accumulated sediment from around the device and check and remove any sediment that might have entered the inlet erimeter 7: Establish Perimeter Controls.
 Maintain natural areas and supplement them with silt fence and fiber rolls around the perimeter of your site to help prevent soil erosion and stop sediment from leaving the site.
-Install controls on the downslope perimeter of your project (it is often unnecessary to surround the entire site with silt fence).
+Install controls on the downslope perimeter of your project (It is often unnecessary to surround the entire site with silt fence.).
 Sediment barriers can be used to protect stream buffers, riparian areas, wetlands, or other waterways.
+They are effective only in small areas and should not be used in areas of concentrated flow.